West Sumatra: Tourism

 There are 25 islands at Pesisir Selatan Regency potential to be tourist sites.
 Cubadak Island (9 hectares), Pagang Island (12 hectares) and Pulau Penyu (Turtle Island) have been developed well.
 At the northern part will be developed Semangki Besar Island, Semangki Kecil Island, Marak Island, Setan Terusan Island, and Karao Island.
 At the southern part will be developed Kerabak Ketek Island, Kerabak Gadang Island, and Kosong Island.

 The traditional dance is "Tari Piring" or Plate Dance which is originally came from Solok, West Sumatra.

 Education

 Education is highly valued in the Minangkabau culture, therefore West Sumatra was once a center of education on the island of Sumatra, especially in the education of Islam by mosque as the main base place.
 During the colonial rule Islamic schools of education are so marginalized in comparison with the Dutch East Indies model which is considered more modern.
 Since Islamic scholars sponsored many village schools, West Sumatra had one of the highest literacy rates in Indonesia.

 West Sumatra is home to several universities, the most notable of which is Andalas University.
 It is the oldest university in Indonesia outside Java.

 Sport

 West Sumatra is also home of several professional soccer clubs.
 The most popular of them is Semen Padang, which regularly plays its matches in Haji Agus Salim Stadium, the biggest stadium in West Sumatra.
+After 1 season of an impressive season, in 2024 Semen Padang FC returned to compete in BRI Liga 1 (Indonesia's premier league).